komolafeemmanuel834-cmd/SOC-Analyst-Portfolio/incident-005-Elastic-SOC-lab/Report.md

 Finally, a dashboard was developed to consolidate key visualizations into a single monitoring interface.
 The dashboard provided a centralized view of the environment, allowing analysts to quickly assess system activity, monitor log ingestion status, and investigate events of interest.
 This completed the SOC lab implementation by providing both data collection and visualization capabilities required for effective security monitoring and analysis.

-The successful deployment of Elasticsearch, Kibana, Fleet Server, Elastic Agents, Apache log integration, custom log ingestion, visualizations, and dashboards established a fully functional SOC lab capable of supporting log analysis, threat detection, and security investigations.
+The successful deployment of Elasticsearch, Kibana, Fleet Server, Elastic Agent, Apache log integration, custom log ingestion, visualizations, and dashboards established a functional SOC lab capable of supporting centralized log analysis, security monitoring, and future threat detection and investigation exercises.

 ## Findings
 * Elasticsearch and Kibana were successfully deployed and configured, providing a centralized platform for log management and analysis.